haumeamagma/NBCU01/exercises/ex1/ex11/README.md

     <br>![Create button](/exercises/ex1/images/01-0002.png)

-4. In the new package, maintain the unique name **Teched 2022 IN260 - XX** with **XX** replaced with the participant number assigned to you
+4. In the new package, maintain the unique name **D-Com 2023 HO010 - XX** with **XX** replaced with the participant number assigned to you
 5. Maintain a short description
 6. When done, click on *Save*